 LED Bathroom Mirrors Add Glamour

 West End stars might see their names in lights every day, but you can see your face in lights each morning and evening with a beautiful mirror with light.
 Whether you’re trying to add some extra lighting to a bathroom that lacks natural light or just appreciate the flattering glow of a lighted mirror, the most energy-efficient and stylish choice is to install a modern mirror with LED lights.
 Well, who doesn’t want to start and end their day feeling just a little bit famous?
 A mirror brings to mind the golden age of Hollywood, when impossibly beautiful movie stars posed and preened in their dressing rooms and mirrors surrounded by lights reflected back their perfectly-lit faces.
 If you want to add a bit of vintage luxury and style to your bathroom (or dressing room!) then a mirror with lights is a must-have accessory.
 As these come in many shapes and sizes, you can always find the right model for your needs.
 For instance, this little round makeup/shaving mirror from Smedbo is a great entry point if you want the convenience of an LED mirror without the commitment of a full-sized wall mirror.
-On the other end of the scale, impressive rectangular ones like this 1000mm long luxury model from HIB are large enough to do duty over a big double vanity.

 You can choose from framed or unframed styles, and there’s also a huge range of light configurations or a mirror with a single strip of lighting at the top or a line down each side, or even completely encircled with light.
 Some LED mirrors, like this stylish Hudson Reed model, even incorporate extra features such as a dedicated shaver socket and demisting pad.
 Available in a variety of colours, sizes and shapes, and there are lots of other features to choose from, such as digital clocks, fluorescent backlighting, and even a dazzling 3-dimensional one, which will make your bathroom the star attraction of your home.
 This is also called an infinity mirror.